Benjikuo/Data-structure-visualization/README.md

 <br>

 ## 🧩 Features
-- 🚀 Interactive Visualizations – Dynamic and intuitive demonstrations of data structures and algorithms built with p5.js.
+- 🔧 Interactive visualizations that make data structures and algorithms easier to understand through clear graphical representations.
-- 📂 Modular Architecture – Organized into four main sections: Basic Structures, Searching, Sorting, and Trees, ensuring clear separation of concepts.
+- 📑 Modular architecture with four focused sections: Basic Structures, Searching, Sorting, and Trees.
-- ✋ Hands-On Operations – Users can directly perform actions such as push/pop or enqueue/dequeue to observe structural changes in real time.
+- 🕑 Real-time operations such as push/pop and enqueue/dequeue for hands-on learning.
-- 🎞️ Step-By-Step Algorithm Animations – Searching and sorting algorithms are visualized frame-by-frame to reveal internal processes.
+- 👟 Step-by-step algorithm animations that reveal how each process works internally.
-- 🧼 Clean and Minimal Interface – A simple and accessible UI design allows each topic to be explored independently with minimal distraction.
+- ⬜ A clean, minimal interface designed to support intuitive, visualization-based learning.

 <br>